Interscope Records: 1995–2000: Gangsta rap controversy, acquisition by MCA, Aftermath and Shady

 In November 1996, with records by Bush, Snoop Dogg, No Doubt, and Tupac Shakur, Interscope became the first label in 20 years to hold the top 4 positions on the Billboard charts.
 Six additional Interscope releases were in the Top 100.
 The label was frequently criticized for overspending on artist acquisitions and joint ventures, however, with revenue for 1996 estimated at $250 million, it operated at a profit.

 In 1996, MCA Music Entertainment was renamed Universal Music Group.
 In 1998, the Universal Music Group parent company Seagram acquired PolyGram Records.
-MCA's Geffen Records and PolyGram's A&M Records were merged into Interscope, and in early 1999, Interscope Records began operating under the umbrella of Interscope Geffen A&M Records, with Iovine and Field serving as co-chairmen.
+MCA's Geffen Records and PolyGram's A&M Records were merged into Interscope, and in early 1999, Interscope Records began operating under the umbrella of Interscope Geffen A&M Records, with Iovine and Field as co-chairmen.

 Iovine's assistant (and former intern) Dean Geistlinger saw Eminem perform at the Rap Olympics in Los Angeles in 1997 and passed Eminem's CD on to Iovine; Iovine, in turn, passed it on to Dre.
 In February 1999, Interscope and Aftermath released The Slim Shady LP.
 The album entered the charts at number two, and won two Grammy Awards.
 Later in 1999 Eminem and his manager, Paul Rosenberg, founded Shady Records.

 In 1998, Interscope signed a joint-venture deal with Ruff Ryders.

-On June 22, 1999, Interscope/Flip records released Limp Bizkit's second studio album Significant Other selling 643,874 copies in the first week.
-It would go on to sell 16,000,000 copies worldwide.

 By the close of the decade, Interscope sales accounted for nearly one-third of Seagram's 27% share of the U.S. music market.
 Records by Limp Bizkit, Eminem, Dre, Eve, Nine Inch Nails, Enrique Iglesias, Blackstreet, Smash Mouth and others generated an estimated $40 million in profit during the final six months of 1999.